Edward Fitzgerald Beale: Early life and education

-Ned Beale was born in Washington, D.C.
-His father, George Beale, who was a paymaster in the U.S. Navy, had earned a Congressional Medal for Valor in the War of 1812.
-His mother, Emily, was the daughter of Commodore Thomas Truxtun of the U.S. Navy.
-Ned was a student at Georgetown University when, at the solicitation of his widowed mother, President Jackson appointed him to the Philadelphia Naval School.
+Career

 From 1837 to 1842, Beale was an acting midshipman on naval ships that sailed to Russia, Brazil and the West Indies.
 He graduated from the Naval School as a midshipman in 1842, and sailed for two years in Europe and South America.
-In 1845 he was assigned to the squadron of Captain Robert F. Stockton, a wealthy New Jersey businessman and inventor as well as a career naval officer, who was an intimate of presidents.
+In 1845, he was assigned to the squadron of Captain Robert F. Stockton, a wealthy New Jersey businessman and inventor as well as a career naval officer, who was an intimate of presidents.
 Beale sailed with Stockton's squadron to Texas, where Stockton met with the Texas Congress, which accepted annexation by the United States.

-After a promotion to acting master and private secretary to Stockton, Beale sailed for California and Oregon in 1845 on the Congress, but 20 days later Stockton instructed Beale to board a Danish ship they had encountered and sail to England, where Beale was to disguise his identity and seek information on the British feelings on the Oregon boundary.
-Back in Washington in 1846, Beale reported his findings to President James Polk that the British had been making warlike preparations.
-Promoted to the position of master, Beale carried packages for Navy Secretary Bancroft to Stockton, sailing to Panama, crossing by the isthmus by boat and mule, and then sailing to Peru to meet up with Stockton and the Congress in 1846.
+After a promotion to acting master and private secretary to Stockton, Beale sailed for California and Oregon in 1845 on the USS Congress, but 20 days later Stockton instructed Beale to board a Danish ship they had encountered and sail to England, where Beale was to disguise his identity and seek information on the British feelings on the Oregon boundary.
+Back in Washington, D.C., in 1846, Beale reported his findings to President James Polk that the British had been making warlike preparations.
+Promoted to the position of master, Beale carried packages for Navy Secretary Bancroft to Stockton, sailing to Panama, crossing the isthmus by boat and mule, and then sailing to Peru to meet up with Stockton and the Congress in 1846.
 He sailed with Stockton to Honolulu, and then to California.
 Hostilities with Mexico had already begun when the vessel reached Monterey, California on July 20, 1846.